Izarbe1316505/historicfacts/README.md

-The signing of the Magna Carta in 1215 at Runnymede, England, was a significant step towards establishing the principle of the rule of law.
+The first industrial textile mill in the world was established by Richard Arkwright in Cromford, England, in 1771.